-- If the conventional refrigerant and refrigerant oil are mixed in the R410A, the refrigerant may deteriorate. - If water is mixed in the R410A, the refrigerant oil may deteriorate. - Since R410A does not contain any chlorine, gas leak detectors for conventional refrigerants will not react to it. - Do not use a charging cylinder. - Using a charging cylinder may cause the refrigerant to deteriorate. - Be especially careful when managing the tools. - If dust, dirt, or water gets into the refrigerant cycle, the refrigerant may deteriorate.
+- If the conventional refrigerant and refrigerant oil are mixed in the R410A, the refrigerant may deteriorate. - If water is mixed in the R410A, the refrigerant oil may deteriorate.
+Since R410A does not contain any chlorine, gas leak detectors for - Since R410A does not contain any chlorine, gas leak detectors to conventional refrigerants will not react to it. - Do not use a charging cylinder. - Using a charging cylinder may cause the refrigerant to deteriorate. - Be especially careful when managing the tools. - If dust, dirt, or water gets into the refrigerant cycle, the refrigerant may deteriorate.